What Is a 529 Plan?

 You can find research on all of the above on our 529 plan details pages.
 Or see our round-up of the best 529 plans based on our analysis and ratings.

 Opening a college savings plan is easy.
 You can open a direct-sold 529 plan by completing an application on the plan’s website.
-Direct-sold plans offer lower fees than advisor-sold plans, but the account owner is responsible for selecting the investments.
+Direct-sold plans generally offer lower fees than advisor-sold plans, but the account owner is responsible for selecting the investments.
 Advisor-sold 529 plans are only available through licensed financial advisors.

 One of the advantages of 529 plans is that just about anyone can open one, regardless of income level.
 Parents, grandparents, friends, and even students themselves (if they are at least 18 years old) can open a 529 college savings plan to start a college fund.
 You can open an account and name a beneficiary who doesn’t even know about it until you want them to use the funds.